Purification Rundown: Theoretical basis

 The theory behind the Purification Rundown is that toxins, drugs, and radioactive particles are stored in body fat, which are released through the exchange of fats (thus the oil consumption) and exercise, and then finally released via perspiration and other normal mechanisms such as body waste.
 Independent scientific evaluations report that the concentration of toxins or drugs in the sweat is negligible, as they are primarily removed from the body through the liver, the kidneys and the lungs.
 The notion that toxins from fatty tissue can be sweated out is categorically denied by toxicology experts.
-Evidence offered for the Rundown has not demonstrated that detoxification is actually taking place.
+Evidence offered has not demonstrated that detoxification is actually taking place.

 A 1995 review at a medical conference described the massive doses of niacin as inappropriate, especially since they cause the release of histamine, which is counterproductive when dealing with chemical sensitivity.
 Psychologist Herman Staudenmayer describes the program as part of a trend for diagnosing and treating a Multiple Chemical Sensitivity disorder which does not correspond to any known disease and is likely to be psychophysiological.
 He adds, "The position statements of medical societies [...] are unambiguous about the lack of scientific evidence for these practices."

 In January 2005, a group of five doctors and nine health education experts acting on behalf of the California Department of Education issued a report examining Narconon and its materials.
 The report described the key assumptions of the program as unscientific and inaccurate.
 Three experts consulted by The Buffalo News criticised the weak evidence and dubious assumptions behind the program.

-David Root, a medical doctor affiliated with Narconon, has administered the program for twenty years and stands by the theory behind it.
+David Emerson Root, a medical doctor affiliated with Narconon, has administered the program for twenty years and stands by the theory behind it.
 A non-Scientologist, he denies that the program collects money or new members for Scientology.

 Effectiveness and safety

 An investigation by the New York Press asked a number of independent doctors about the evidence for the Purification Rundown.
 None of them endorsed the program's effectiveness and some explicitly described it as dangerous.
-Several said that no peer-reviewed research on the rundown had been published in any medical journal.
+Several said that no peer-reviewed research on the program had been published in any medical journal.
 Some apparently supportive studies have been published, but these lack control groups and have other scientific failings.

 Newkirk Herald Journal editor Robert W. Lobsinger solicited a number of medical experts' opinions on the program in 1989.
 James Kenney of the National Council Against Health Fraud condemned those administering the "unproven" treatment as guilty of health fraud.
 He wrote that "[...] the scientific evidence shows the exact opposite of what Hubbard's theory predicts", warning that large doses of niacin could cause liver damage, gout, gastritis, and other serious side-effects.
 Dr. David Hogg of Toronto said that the program may be detrimental to participants' health.
 Dr. C. Mark Palmer of Ponca City, Oklahoma rebutted the theory that sweating would clear out drugs, stating that "No matter how much a patient were made to sweat, it could not significantly increase his clearing of most drugs."